How to Keep Fit in your Retirement

-From a short stroll to the shops to a gentle swim or an exercise class, there are numerous ways you can keep fit in your retirement.
-With this in mind, let’s assess some of the best retirement exercises that you may wish to try.
+From a short stroll to the shops to a gentle swim or an exercise class, there are numerous ways you can keep fit in retirement.
+Here are some of the best retirement exercises to try.

 How Much Exercise Should I Do?

 Regular exercise is important as we get older, as our metabolism slows down.
-As a result, research shows that 78% of men aged 65 to 74 and over 70% of women aged 65 to 84 are now overweight.
-However, a fit and active retirement can burn off those excess calories, helping keep the weight off.
+A fit and active retirement can burn off excess calories, helping keep the weight off.

 In retirement, the government suggests that we take part in ‘moderate-intensity activity’, and government guidance suggests that adults aged 65 and over should do 150 minutes of ‘moderate-intensity activity each week’.
-This may sound like a large amount, but you can break this up however you like, from 5-minute bursts to longer exercise sessions.
+You can break this up however you like, from 5-minute bursts to longer exercise sessions.

-Let’s take a look at the best retirement exercises that would be categorised as ‘moderate-intensity activity’.
+Let’s take a look at the best retirement exercises that are ‘moderate-intensity activity’.

 Did you know that May is National Walking Month?
 Walking is a great way to stay fit and active in your retirement, as it’s fun, flexible and free.
 Plus, it’s a great way to get out, see new sights and meet new people.